Documentation

 Overview

-Building complex integration workflows often requires granular visibility into how data transforms at each step. nLink introduces two powerful features to solve this:
+Building complex integration workflows requires granular visibility into data transformations at each step. nLink introduces two powerful features to address this:

-• Visual Debug Stepper: An interactive mode that allows you to execute your workflow node-by-node, pausing execution to inspect state, and manually overriding data on the fly.
+• Visual Debug Stepper: An interactive mode that allows you to execute your workflow node-by-node, pause execution to inspect the state, and manually override data on the fly.

-• Time-Travel (Timeline Slider): A post-execution visual tool that lets you scrub back and forth through the history of a workflow execution, seeing exactly how loops, branches, and errors unfolded chronologically.
+• Time-Travel (Timeline Slider): A post-execution visual tool that lets you scrub back and forth through the history of a workflow execution, providing a chronological view of how loops, branches, and errors unfolded.

 Visual Debug Stepper

-The Visual Debug Stepper operates as a "sandbox" or "laboratory" mode.
-When active, it strictly prevents accidental topology mutations (like adding nodes or deleting edges) so you can focus entirely on data flow.
+The Visual Debug Stepper operates as an isolated sandbox environment.
+When active, it strictly prevents accidental topology mutations (such as adding nodes or deleting edges), allowing you to focus entirely on the data flow.

 1. Starting a Debug Session